entropy1337/infernal-twin/README.md

 ## Thanks and Credits:

-* Special thanks to all my friends for comments
+* Special thanks to all my friends for comments and feedbacks.
+* Thank you zstyblik for your patches.

 * Creators: